-For example if you have two co-maintainers who want to split up earnings equally, let us know (via email to firstname.lastname@example.org) and we'll configure your package such that each co-maintainer's configured Hyperwallet account receives 50% of earnings.
+For example if you have two co-maintainers who want to split up earnings equally, let us know (via email to firstname.lastname@example.org) and we'll configure your package such that each co-maintainer's configured Hyperwallet wallet receives 50% of earnings.
 (Each maintainer will have to sign the lifter agreement.)

 On the last business day of the month, we snapshot subscriber usage and lifter status and begin the process of computing payments.
 We send payments on the third business day of the next month.